goyalnikhil/documentdb-rust/README.md

 The updated document can be viewed by running qurey via mongo shell against the database.

 #### 'D'elete the created document
-Passing a command line argument `d` reads the document, you can use below command.
+Passing a command line argument `--op d` reads the document, you can use below command.

 ```
 cargo r -- --op d --secret <secret>